Lake Shore Railroad

 The "Lake Shore Railroad" likely became inactive as the county, in response to citizen complaints and requests, improved existing roads, and built new roads.
 The federal Transportation Act of 1920 made federal funds available to states and counties to improve existing roads, and build new roads.
 In April 1922 there was a specific request for a paved road that directly connected Benjamin with the Spanish Fork sugar factory.
 By 1930 there was four miles of paved road at Benjamin, five miles at Lake Shore, and two miles at Palmyra.

 With new and better roads, the railroad may have become inactive as farmers simply used the public roads and their own wagons and teams (and later, motorized trucks) to move their beets directly to the sugar factory.

 Also, during the 1920s, trucks were becoming larger and more reliable, replacing wagons and teams as a preferred method of moving beets to the sugar factories.

 There is no mention in available online newspapers about the abandoned roadbed being used later as the route for an improved road.

-Also by the early 1920s, the sugar beet harvest became reduced to an infestation of web-worm throughout the beet growing areas of the Spanish Fork factory, causing extensive losses in sugar beet production.
+Also by the early 1920s, the sugar beet harvest was severely reduced due to an infestation of web-worm throughout the beet growing areas of the Spanish Fork factory, causing extensive losses in sugar beet production.
 At the same time, some farmers in the district began growing peas, to furnish crops to a new pea vinery located north of the sugar factory.

-(More research is needed to discover if the existing roads in the area north and west of Spanish Fork were made on the abandoned roadbed of the former Lake Shore Railroad.)
+(More research is needed to discover if the existing roads in the area north and west of Spanish Fork were built on the abandoned roadbed of the former Lake Shore Railroad.)

 Lake Shore Railroad -- A Google map of the Lake Shore Railroad.